Serpentine Green: Management

 The shopping centre is owned by British Land.

 History

 The building is constructed on disused brick workings, from which the bricks known as flettons were made.
 The land was reclaimed, commencing in the 1960s, by building bunds of discarded and borrow clay, and infilling with a pulverised fuel ash slurry.

+Following redevelopment in 2018, there were reports that the shopping centre smelt strongly of sewage.